-+30: Masters Men & Ladies: The first year a rider is allowed to compete is the year of his 31st birthday.
-(For 2017, it means the rider has to be born in 1986 or before).
++30: Masters Men & Ladies: The first year a rider is allowed to compete in this category is the year of his 31st Birthday.
+(For 2020, It means the rider has to born in 1989 or before).

-+40: Veterans Men & Ladies: The first year a rider is allowed to compete is the year of his 41st birthday.
-(For 2017, it means the rider has to be born in 1976 or before).
++40: Veterans Men and Ladies: The first year a rider is allowed to compete in this category is the year of his 41st Birthday.
+(For 2020, it means the rider has to be born in 1979 or before).

-Seated:

-Open Men & Ladies (one category): No age restriction
+Seated: Open Men & Ladies (One category): No age restriction.

-To clarify: a rider born in 2006 can compete in U11, U15, U19 or Open categories, or a rider born in 1998 can compete in U19 or Open.
-It is the same for +30 and +40: a rider born in 1968 can choose to compete in +40, +30 or Open.
+To clarify a rider born in 2009 can compete in U11, U15, W19 or Open Categories, or a rider born in 2001 can compete in U19 or Open, It is the same for+30 & +40: a rider born in 1968 can choose to complete in +40, +30 or Open.

-- 4.2 The Cable Wakeboard World Council will ensure that all riders' passports are checked for verification of age. - 4.3 U11 categories will only be used for the national level events and rankings.
-Only riders born in 2006 or before can take part at International Titled events (Confederation or World Championships).
-This means riders born in 2007 or later can't take part at any international events.
-A rider born in 2006 can start in U11 at national events, but international events don't include U11, so he can start in a higher category, if entry requirements are met. - 4.4 For Titled events there will be a minimum of 6 riders required to open a category, with the exception of +30 Ladies, +40 Men and Ladies where 4 riders are required.
+- 4.2 The Cable Wakeboard World Council will ensure that all riders' passports are checked for verification of age. - 4.3 U11 Categories will only be used for National Level events and rankings.
+Only riders born in 2009 or before can take part in International Events.
+This means a rider born in 2010 or later can't take part in any International Event. - A rider born in 2009 can start in U11 at National Events, but they must have reached their 11th Birthday to compete in an International Event at the event registration. - The minimum age of a Rider at any International Event is 11yrs - 4.4 For International Titled Events there will be a minimum of 6 Riders required to open a category, with the exception of +30 Ladies, +40 Men and Ladies & Junior Wakeskate where 4 riders are required.
 In both cases, at least three different nationalities will be required to open a category.
-The

-- Organizer will inform all participating Federations as soon as feasibly possible if there are insufficient riders within a category. - 4.5 For all other international events, there will be a minimum of 3 riders required to open a category. - 4.6 For all international events, there will be only Junior and Open Categories in Wakeskate and only Open category in Seated. - 4.7 Double starts at one competition are not allowed.
-Starting in one wakeboard and one wakeskate category at one competition is not considered as double start, but higher entry fees could be charged as decided by the relevant Council.
+The organiser will inform all participating Federations as soon as feasibly possible if there are insufficient riders within a category. - 4.5 For all other International Events there will be a minimum of 3 Riders required to open an age category. \ Open Categories are not AGE related. - 4.6 For all International Events, there will be only Junior and Open Categories in Wakeskate, and only Open in Seated. - 4.7 Double Starts at one competition are not allowed.
+Starting in Wakeboard and One Wakeskate is not classed as a double start. - 4.8 For the Seated Category, there must be at least two riders to open the category.
+To Open both Men and Women categories, there must be at least two riders in each.

-5 HEAT SYSTEM / RUNNING ORDER
+5. HEAT SYSTEM / RUNNING ORDER